blueink-bkk/museum-v9.2/readme.md

 - list of documents-pdf aggregated by marques (constructeur). (sec1-2)
 - list of documents-pdf aggregated by auteur. (sec3-4)

-- list of catalogs sorted by title (includes alias/translations).
+- list of catalogs sorted by title (includes alias/translations)
-- list of catalogs sorted by constructeur.
+- list of catalogs sorted by constructeur
-- list of articles sorted by publisher.
+- list of articles sorted by publisher
-- list of catalogs sorted by products.
+- list of catalogs sorted by products

 ##### How to build/update l'index des marques.
 - why do we need an index-des-marques : too many...